Analysis: Seven Seahawks with a lot on the line Saturday against the Chargers

 That should happen Saturday.
 Carroll said Hill is ready to go after practicing the last two weeks.

 “He played so well at the end of the season, our hopes were really high for him to be a big factor in play time and the flexibility and things that he can do,’’ Carroll said. “… This is the first action he gets (and) we will guard his plays a little bit.
-But it’s really important that he gets a chance to make a statement about where he fits in to the competition.’’
+But it’s really important that he gets a chance to make a statement about where he fits into the competition.’’

-It may be even more important now that rookie Marquise Blair is battling a back injury and already had been declared by Carroll as needing some time to earn the team’s trust.
+It might be even more important now that rookie Marquise Blair is battling a back injury and already had been declared by Carroll as needing some time to earn the team’s trust.

 That could leave Blair battling DeShawn Shead to earn a roster spot as a trusted veteran who, at the least, can be a dependable backup, and potentially a starter depending on how things develop.